Byrd Williams Family Photography Collection

 Byrd Moore Williams, Jr. (Byrd Williams II) started his photographic career in college at the University of Texas (1905-1907).
-One of the photos in the collection shows the young Williams in his dorm room, photo prints taped to the walls.
-Williams II went on to career in engineering, documenting many major projects, including the construction of the San Antonio River walk with his camera.
+One of the photos in the Collection shows the young Williams in his dorm room, photo prints taped to the walls.
+Williams II went on to a career in engineering, documenting many major projects including the construction of the San Antonio River walk with his camera.

-As a fourth generation photographer, Byrd Williams IV continued in his father’s footsteps—sometimes literally, by shooting images of the same street corners in Fort Worth 40 years later.
+As a fourth-generation photographer, Byrd Williams IV continued in his father’s footsteps—sometimes literally, by shooting images of the same street corners in Fort Worth 40 years later.
 Williams’s career has included street scenes, portraits of gun crime victims, and televangelists, among other subjects.
-Williams is currently a photography instructor at Collin County College and a prolific artist, exhibiting locally as well as internationally.
+Williams IV is a prolific artist and continues to exhibit locally and internationally.

 The Byrd Williams Family Photography Collection is valuable for its historic subject matter as well as its artistic merit.
 The use of photographic processes and techniques unique to each photographer – from mammoth plate negatives to family snapshots – tell the story of the development of photography from a hobby to a career to an artistic pursuit within the Williams family.